juliocesar/shining/README.markdown

 # Shining

-A presentation framework to be used with Webkit.
-Yeah, it's all in-browser.
+A framework for creating in-browser presentations.

 # Installation